Does Stress Really Affect Digestion?

 We found out from gastroenterologist Anna Yurkevich why people don’t feel like eating before exams or even interviews.

-Some people have a stomach ache from stress; someone won’t get a piece in their throat.
-Reactions vary, and we asked an expert why this is happening and how our belly is related to such experiences.
+Stress causes stomach aches in some people; someone won't get a piece in their throat.
+Different people have different reactions, so we asked an expert why this is happening and how our belly is related to such experiences.

 Read also: 5 Problems a Sedentary Lifestyle Causes and How to Solve Them